Hydraulic compressor: Design

 The advantage of a hydraulic compressor of the second type is the ability to perform isothermal compression without any moving parts, making it relatively reliable and having low maintenance costs.
 A flow of water is used to entrain air and carry it downward through a pipe, called the downcomer pipe.
 Air is sucked into the water flow by the static pressure differential.
 As the mixture of air and water goes down the pipe, the pressure rises.
 The mixture enters the stilling chamber, which is designed to reduce flow velocity, allowing the air bubbles to separate from the water by buoyancy.
 The compressed air leaves the chamber through another vertical pipe, called the raiser pipe, and the water leaves through a submerged drain near the bottom of the stilling chamber.

 The main issue with these compressors is the development of the scale and dimensions of the chamber (compressed air storage).
 The price of the chamber can be more costly than the installation itself, depending on the size.
 Despite the relatively high cost of energy, the hydraulic compressor uses significantly less electricity and increases the production of renewable energy resources.

 Cost Breakdown

-Fig 2: 0: Energy Cost, 1: Compressor Cost, 2: Maintenance Cost (Based on 24/7 operation, $0.08/kWh, full load operation).

 Most of the expenses from integrating a compressor is the energy cost, as depicted in figure 2.
 The main factors are the type and size of the compressor.
 That is what determines the utility and power draw of the machine.
 To be most efficient, the air production capacity should match the air requirements to avoid bottlenecks and unnecessary energy being lost in the form of heat when the air is released.
 By optimizing utilization or preventing leakage, companies can increase their profit margins.